Associate Professor of English Education

 - Hassett, D.D. & Schieble, M.B.
 (2007).
 Finding space and time for the visual in K-12 literacy instruction.
 English Journal, 97(1), 62-68.

-- Vetter, A., Schieble, M., Martin, K.M., & Rodriguez, T. (forthcoming).
+- Vetter, A., Schieble, M., Martin, K.M., & Rodriguez, T. (2020).
 A framework for critical conversations as social justice pedagogy in ELA classrooms.
 In B. Asmus & C. Gonzalez (Eds.), Teaching toward social justice: Critical pedagogies from the commission on social justice in teacher education.
-New York, NY: Peter Lang.
+Peter Lang.

 - Vetter, A., & Schieble, M. (2019).
 Exploring tensions during critical conversations about race in English education.
 In H. Hallman, K. Pastore-Capuana, & D. Pasternak (Eds.), Methods into practice: New visions in teaching the English language arts methods class (pp. 37-52).
 Lanham, MD: Rowman & Littlefield.